[Downloadable versions of this transcript, the presentation deck, and other materials are available in the Resource Center].

 Q: If I start an SEO campaign with you for one of my clients, how much say will I have in the keyword selection?

-A: It sort of depends.
+A: It depends.
 How much experience do you have with SEO?
-If you have a lot of experience with SEO, you’re going to have a lot of say.
-If the project managers have more experience than you in SEO, and our project managers will typically have anywhere between 3-5 years’ worth of experience in SEO, I will strongly recommend that you guys allow them to service you well by giving them a strong say in what keywords will wind up being successful or not.
+If you have a lot of SEO experience, you’ll have a lot of say.
+If the project managers have more experience than you in SEO – and our project managers will typically have anywhere between 3-5 years’ worth of experience in SEO – I will strongly recommend that you guys allow them to serve you well by giving them a strong say in what keywords will wind up being successful or not.

 Q: Do we, the agency owner, follow a project brief template?
-There seems to be a lot of detailed questions the SEO needs to know.
-It will actually be better for the SEO to ask since they’ll be doing the work.
-And I think the agency is best suited for the sale and that is it.
+There are a lot of detailed questions the SEO needs to know.
+It will be better for the SEO to ask since they’ll be doing the work.
+And I think the agency is best suited for sale and that is it.

-The other thing is I would expect our project managers to have a conversation with you in order to understand what our mutual client’s business is about.
+The other thing is I would expect our project managers to converse with you to understand what our mutual client’s business is about.
 Because it allows the project manager to relay that information to his team that will execute the work.
-So yes there are intake forms, yes they’re in the dashboard, yes your project manager will send them to you, and yes I expect that conversation to happen.
+So yes, there are intake forms; yes, they’re in the dashboard, yes, your project manager will send them to you.
+And yes, I expect that conversation to happen.

-Q: When creating an inner page to rank a keyword, would you recommend placing it on navigation tab or not?
+Q: When creating an inner page to rank a keyword, would you recommend placing it on the navigation tab or not?

-So, if there’s high user value in that page being easily accessible, highly visible, yes put it on the nav.
-If your intent is just to rank that page then there are several ways to boilerplate that but you don’t necessarily want to put it on the nav.
-Let’s go back to a couple of webinars ago: Google rule no. 3.
+So, if there’s high user value in that page being easily accessible and highly visible, then yes, put it on the nav.
+If your intent is just to rank that page, then there are several ways to boilerplate that, but you don’t necessarily want to put it on the nav.
+Let’s go back to previous webinars: Google rule no. 3.
 Build for the user.
-If you build for the user the page will rank.
+If you build for the user, the page will rank.

 A: Great question.
-First of all, it wouldn’t already be ranking if Google didn’t understand that there actually was an existing semantic, contextual and syntactic relationship to the page.
-So, if we’re saying ranking, the rule that we have in the office is, if the page already ranks on positions 1, 2, 3, don’t touch it.
+First, it wouldn’t already be ranking if Google didn’t understand that there was an existing semantic, contextual, and syntactic relationship to the page.
+So, if we’re saying ranking, the rule we have in the office is, if the page already ranks on positions 1, 2, or 3, don’t touch it.
 If it ain’t broke, don’t fix it, right?

-We’ve got project managers that work Mondays to Fridays on your hours.
+We’ve got project managers that work Mondays to Fridays during your hours.
 We’re a 24/5 company.
 And if you want to send us an email, feel free to email us at [email protected].
 Trade secret: I receive those emails too.
-Thank you very much, you’ve been a gracious audience.
-I appreciate your time, and I hope to see you next time on the next Boost Your Business Webinar.
+Thank you very much; you’ve been a gracious audience.
+I appreciate your time and hope to see you next time at the Boost Your Business Webinar.
 Cheers!